Horní Planá: Sights

-The main landmark is the Church of Saint Margaret the Virgin.
+The main landmark of Horní Planá is the Church of Saint Margaret the Virgin.
 Its existence is first documented in 1374.
-It was later rebuilt in Neo-Gothic style and has preserved Renaissance murals, made between 1530 and 1580.
+It was later rebuilt in the Neo-Gothic style and has preserved Renaissance murals, made between 1530 and 1580.

-The birth house of Adalbert Stifter houses today a museum dedicated to his life and work.
+The birth house of Adalbert Stifter now houses a museum dedicated to his life and work.
 There is also a park named after Stifter with his monument.

-A landmark of the town square is the Neo-Baroque town hall from 1896.
+A landmark on the town square is the Neo-Baroque town hall from 1896.